Public health specialty training in the East of England: training and recruitment virtual event

 A message from Jan Yates, Head of School

 Thank you for your interest in public health training in the East of England!
-We have a great programme here with lots to offer including a mix of training locations with populations that range from the very affluent to those with significant challenges, in rural or deprived areas.
+We have a great specialty programme here with lots to offer including a mix of training locations with populations that range from the very affluent to those with significant challenges, in rural or deprived areas.
+In the East of England, as a public health registrar or other professional you could be working in a local authority, an acute hospital, mental or community trust, a clinical commissioning group, in private practice, in an academic institution or even with the police commissioner.

 Thanks again for your interest and I look forward to welcoming you to the East of England!